THOMASELOVE/431-classes-2024/movies/README.md

 - One result of this activity is a new movies list, with several useful added variables.
     - This version is called `movies_2024-10-15` and is found in our Shared Google Drive folder.
     - An Excel version of the 2024-10-15 data [is available here](https://github.com/THOMASELOVE/431-classes-2024/blob/main/movies/movies_2024-10-15.xlsx), too.
+- A brief summary of your proposed variables and exploratory questions is available in this [breakout 2 report](breakout2_results.md).

 ## Breakout Session 3